11 May 1998

 - After the tests, the Prime Minister gave a press conference in which he announced to the world that India had conducted nuclear tests.
 India had become a full-fledged nuclear state.

 - The public in the country welcomed the tests and the BSE showed significant gains.

 - International reaction to the tests was not generally good.
 The USA, Japan and Canada imposed sanctions on India.
-The US, Russia and France did not condemn India.
+Russia and France did not condemn India.

 - Pakistan strongly condemned the tests and also conducted nuclear tests about 15 days after India did.

 - The government of India declared May 11th to be observed as National Technology Day in the country.
 Awards are given to people who contribute in the field of science and technology.

 - On the same day, India had also successfully test fired Trishul missile, and also test flown the Hansa-3, India’s first nationally built aircraft.